reactjs/react.dev/content/docs/hooks-intro.md

 With Hooks, you can extract stateful logic from a component so it can be tested independently and reused. **Hooks allow you to reuse stateful logic without changing your component hierarchy.** This makes it easy to share Hooks among many components or with the community.

-We'll discuss this more in [Writing Custom Hooks](/docs/hooks-custom.html).
+We'll discuss this more in [Building Your Own Hooks](/docs/hooks-custom.html).

 ### Complex components become hard to understand